Electronic resources - search for e-journals and e-books.

 The Library provides access to thousands of academic journals and e-books through various services and databases.
 Please note that the Library users have only access to the subscribed content under licence agreements and not to the full content of the services listed below.
 Please also note that access to e-journals is restricted to Library authorised users and is not available outside the Natolin campus.

 Access to Arts & Humanities collection of Very Short Introductions e-books from Oxford University Press.
 On the campus no password is required.

-Service provides 9 databases including Academic Search Complete and Business Source Complete.
+Service provides 9 databases including Academic Search Ultimate and Business Source Ultimate .
 It contains full-text journals as well as bibliographic information and abstracts.
 On the campus no password is required.

 ABI/INFORM Complete (Proquest)